 Mesh networks are decentralized in nature; each node is capable of self-discovery on the network.
 Also, as nodes leave the network, the mesh topology allows the nodes to reconfigure routing paths based on the new network structure.
 The characteristics of mesh topology and ad-hoc routing provide greater stability in changing conditions or failure at single nodes.

 Zigbee enables broad-based deployment of wireless networks with low-cost, low-power solutions.
 It provides the ability to run for years on inexpensive batteries for a host of monitoring and control applications.
 Smart energy/smart grid, AMR (Automatic Meter Reading), lighting controls, building automation systems, tank monitoring, HVAC control, medical devices and fleet applications are just some of the many spaces where Zigbee technology is making significant advancements.

 Digi is a member of the Zigbee Alliance and has developed a wide range of networking solutions based on the Zigbee protocol.
-XBee and XBee-PRO modules and other XBee-enabled devices provide an easy-to-implement solution that provides functionality to connect to a wide variety of devices.
+Digi XBee3 is the latest in a long line of devices that provide an easy-to-implement solution that provides functionality to connect to a wide variety of devices.

 I want to stay up to date with new technologies and product updates.Send me updates